NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Supporting-Multiple-Target-Frameworks.md

 For a complete list of supported names, see the [Target Frameworks reference](../schema/target-frameworks.md#supported-frameworks).

-You should never have a version of the library that is not specific to a framework, and placed directly in the root `lib` folder (was only supported with NuGet packages.config).
-Because then it will make it compatible with any target framework and allows it to be installed everywhere but might fail at runtime.
-So adding assemblies in root (`lib\abc.dll`) or subfolders (`lib\abc\abc.dll`) has been deprecated and ignored in PackagesReference.
+You should never have a version of the library that is not specific to a framework and placed directly in the root `lib` folder.
+(This capability was supported only with `packages.config`).
+Doing so would make the compatible with any target framework and allow it to be installed anywhere, likely resulting in unexpected runtime errors.
+Adding assemblies in the root folder (such as `lib\abc.dll`) or subfolders (such as `lib\abc\abc.dll`) has been deprecated and is ignored when using the PackagesReference format.

 For example, the following folder structure supports four versions of an assembly that are framework-specific: